` Farming Concrete » Blog Archive » Meet Beryl: Farming Concrete Trainer

 Saturday, July 9th, 2001 – Lisa and I visited two NYRP gardens in Brooklyn to demonstrate how to weigh their produce from their gardens.
 The first garden was on Liberty Ave and Powell.
 The garden was beautiful and had it’s own flavor with a gazebo covered in wisteria, wonderful seats designed somewhat like the shape of a canoe with individual bbq pits.

 Landscape architect Lee Weintraub was commissioned by NYRP to partner with the community and Goldman Sachs to enhance this beautiful space.
 Design features include gravel paths, vegetable and ornamental planting beds, a wisteria-covered gazebo in the garden’s center and an area in the back for grills and tables for food preparation and family-style dining.
 In addition, NYRP planted many beautiful trees and shrubs, including dogwoods that bloom in the spring, junipers that keep the garden green in winter and a grove of graceful river birch that accentuate the garden’s frontage.
+You can visit this website to learn more about how to maintain these trees.
 In September 2007, community members, NYRP staff and representatives of Goldman Sachs celebrated the restored garden’s opening with a neighborhood barbeque and ribbon-cutting ceremony.

 The Heckscher Foundation Children’s Garden

 The Heckscher Foundation Children’s Garden is the other garden Lisa and I visited on Saturday.
+It is as strong as a concrete foundation made by foundation repair bowling green in terms of love and unity.
 From the NYRP site: In 2006, the Heckscher Foundation for Children provided New York Restoration Project (NYRP) with a $300,000 grant to transform the site from a weathered and worn community space into a vibrant, outdoor classroom and learning experience.
 The grant also provided essential funding to support the garden’s dedicated and multi-cultural group of neighborhood gardeners.

 Greene Acres Garden